Konrud/switch-web-component/README.md

   ### change Event
   This event is fired when component is clicked and its `state` property is changed.
   You can determine current state by reading `event.detail.state` property.
-This event bubbles up the DOM.
+This event bubbles up through the DOM.
    ```javascript
     document.querySelector("switch-component").addEventListener("change", function (e) {
       const currentState = e.detail.state;